 For businesses engaged in the sales of prepared food and beverages, a 2% hospitality tax is required to be collected from the consumer and paid to the Town of Summerville by the 20th of each month.
 Please follow this link for more information.

-For business proposing to operate their business temporarily in town and do not have a permanent location, a temporary use permit is required (i.e. Christmas tree sales, fireworks stands, mobile food vendors, etc.).
+For businesses proposing to operate their business temporarily in town and do not have a permanent location, a temporary use permit is required (i.e. Christmas tree sales, fireworks stands, mobile food vendors, etc.).
 A business license will not be issued until the temporary use permit has been approved.
 Please contact the Planning and Zoning Department.

-Non-profit organizations may be exempt from the city’s business license fee.
+Non-profit organizations may be exempt from the town’s business license fee.
 In order to determine if your organization is exempt, you must complete and submit a business license application and your documentation from the Internal Revenue Service as proof of your non-profit status.